Pakistan announces school closures due to rising fuel costs

 The anomaly emerged overnight after a 50-hour fuelling test involving about 730,000 gallons of propellant.
 Initial monitoring during the test showed no irregularities, but the fault was discovered later during repressurisation procedures.

 Isaacman said the fault could be linked to several possible causes, including a filter malfunction, an umbilical interface problem or a failed check valve.
-He noted that a similar failure pattern was recorded during preparations for the Artemis I test flight, although corrective measures were previously applied.
+He noted that a similar failure pattern was recorded during preparations for the Artemis I test flight, although corrective measures had previously been applied.

-The spacecraft is currently kept in a safe configuration using ground-based purge systems rather than relying on onboard helium supply while engineers investigate the issue.
+The spacecraft is currently being kept in a safe configuration using ground-based purge systems rather than relying on the onboard helium supply while engineers investigate the issue.

 The Artemis II mission is planned as a roughly 10-day crewed fly-by journey that will send three American astronauts and one Canadian astronaut around the Moon without landing on its surface.